Christian 3D History Collection

 With the increasing popularity of 3D photography, movies and television, there is a renewed interest in the history of 3D in general.
 Many people are very surprised to learn that 3D has been with us since the middle of the 1800's(!) *AND* Christian 3D photography, specifically, was the driving force in its acceptance and further development.

-While one will find an abundance of information online about the history of 3D photography in medical imaging, advertising, movies, etc., there is very little information documenting its history in Christianity.
+While one will find an abundance of information online about the history of 3D photography in medical imaging, advertising, movies, etc., there is no information whatsoever documenting its history in Christianity (as of year 2011).

 *WHEN* did Christian 3D photography begin?

 Christian 3D began right along with the earliest stereoscopic photography in the mid 19th century (1850's), with mainly glass plates and French tissue stereoviews.
 It continued through early stereoview cards (mid 19th through early 20th century), to the printing of mass repicated 3D lenticular images, and film-based imaging (mid 20th century).
 After seeing somewhat of a lull in production and interest in the latter half of the 20th century, it has emerged once again through today's latest technologies: digital, wide-screen HD televisions, electronic autostereoscopic hand held devices, and the most futuristic of them all: three-dimensional laser holograms.

 *HOW* did the collection get started?